The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/openers.md

 ### Potion Optimization

-Ideally we would rather potion at the 2nd minute mark, but this isn't always the case in some encounters.
+Ideally, we would rather potion at the 2nd minute mark, but this isn't always the case in some encounters.
 There are actually three ways to optimize potion, each with different effectiveness.

-* Triple weave Potion after Arcane Circle, before Gluttony.
+* Triple-weave Potion after Arcane Circle, before Gluttony.

-  * This require immaculate ping and potentially the aid of third party software, the gains here are minor but it is our best usage.
+  * This require immaculate ping and potentially the aid of third party software.
+The gains here are minor, but it is our best usage.
 * In a low raid buff situation (1 additional raid buffer other than you) we can alter the opener slightly:

-  * Move the second Shadow of Death to after the First Soul Slice
+  * Move the second Shadow of Death to after the first Soul Slice;
-  * Late Weave AC after the Soul Slice
+  * Late-weave AC after the Soul Slice;
-  * Double Weave Potion and Gluttony after the new Second Shadow of Death positioning.
+  * Double-weave Potion and Gluttony after the new second Shadow of Death positioning;
+  * Change the Soul Slice from after Perfectio to before Plentiful Harvest.

-* Lastly, you can execute it like the image is above with very little impact on our overall DPS.
+Lastly, you can execute it like the image is above with very little impact on our overall DPS.

-### High Ping / SKS Optimization

-If you are playing at below a 2.47 GCD or have high ping, you can move the the Soul Slice after Perfection to before Plentiful Harvest.
-This will allow for ease of use and come at minor to almost no potency loss depending on external raid buffs.